OpenSSL User Guide

 Symmetric Encryption

-Encrypt File Using AES
+Encrypt a File Using AES

 openssl enc -aes-256-cbc -salt -in plaintext.txt -out encrypted.txt

-Decrypt File Using AES
+Decrypt a File Using AES

 openssl enc -d -aes-256-cbc -in encrypted.txt -out decrypted.txt